 Covid-19 – Greenland is open!

-This will happen in several steps, and we will try to keep our information updated, as soon as there is more news.
+We will try to keep our information updated, as soon as there is news about changes in restrictions.

 - Both Air Greenland and AirIceland can offer commercial flights to Greenland.

 - Check to see if your country is on the allowed list to enter Denmark or Iceland (depending on your departure place).
-Find out the last requirements (as testing) of entering Denmark or Iceland.
+Find out the last requirements for entering Denmark or Iceland.

 - You must have proof that you filled out the online SUMUT form

-- Just fully vacinatted people are allowed to enter Greenland (residents are exempt).
+- Until 6th March 2022, just fully vaccinated people are allowed to enter Greenland (residents are exempt).
 You must show proof of full vaccination (defined as having all shots for the given vaccine type).
-(Please note that you must have received the vaccination’s final injection at least 14 days prior to travel).
+(Pleasenote that you must have received the vaccination’s final injection at least 14 days prior to travel).

-- There is no longer a requirement to wear a face mask in public spaces or shops.
+- There are requirement to wear a face mask in public spaces, transport and shops.

-- Also note that vaccination documentation is a requirement for several public places or a negative corona test (if you are not fully vacinated) on visits to restaurants, cafes, sights, tours, and more.
+- Also note that vaccination documentation is a requirement for several public places or a negative corona test (if you are not fully vaccinated) on visits to restaurants, cafes, sights, tours, and travel domestically.

 Further information in English can be found at the Nunatsinni Nakorsaaneqarfik website